 There aren't many gifted athletes rising through the ranks as a result of the absence of a strong grassroots development program.
 Future sports stars are no longer being produced in the same quantity due to the concentration on elite sports and the lack of attention paid to spotting and developing talent at the school and community levels.
-This phenomenon is known as the talent drain.
+This phenomenon is known as the talent drain absence of mentors and networks of support for female athletes has also made it more difficult for them to participate in sports.